 External monitoring systems are often used by mobile network operators (MNOs) to track network activity for analysis and troubleshooting purposes, and subsequently to perform diagnosis and analysis of their system.
 Such monitoring system(s) are fully under the control of the MNOs, and the monitoring is performed at signalling level.

-The goal of this use case is to enable the authorized consumer (signalling monitor consumer) to activate the streaming of packets from a specific NF or entity acting on behalf of the NF (signalling monitor producer).
+The goal of this use case is to enable the authorized consumer (signalling monitor consumer) to activate the streaming of packets from a specific NF or entity acting on behalf of the NF (signalling monitor producer) for a list of network interface type and applicable interface instances and service operations.
 In this activation it will be requested the desired reliability for the streaming of the signalling traffic, along with the targeted interface(s).